 NB: Failure to disclose this information could lead to your child’s place being withdrawn.

 • Parents/ carers have a duty of care to inform staff at Little Lambs Pre-school if their child or anyone in their household is displaying symptoms.

 • The pre-school is closely monitoring and gathering information from the Department of Health on the spread of CoronaVirus (COVID-19) and keeping staff informed.

 • As part of NHS’s Test and Trace programme, if a cluster of cases are detected, a rapid investigation will be conducted and will advise settings on the most appropriate course of action; which maybe to close for a period of time.

 • Parents must ensure the emergency contact details are up to date

 • Parents must keep us informed if anyone in their household is shielding

 • This policy will be regularly updated in line with government guidance

-Little Lambs Pre-school will only reopen when it is deemed safe to do so.
-The pre-school may need to close if a child or adult tests positive and we will all need to self-isolate for 14 days.
-Their households do not need to self-isolate until they develop symptoms.
+The pre-school may need to close if advised by Public Health England due to a local/ regional outbreak or if more than one child or adult tests positive and we will all need to self-isolate for 10 days (their households do not need to self-isolate until they develop symptoms).